fhiso/tsc-governance/board/by-laws.md

 There shall be no fewer than two officers of the Membership Standing Committee; their titles and duties are set forth below.
-The Board may appoint and/or remove additional members to the MSC in order to ensure sufficient expertise or representation from FHISO's Membership Regions.
+The Board may appoint and/or remove additional members to the MSC in order to ensure sufficient expertise or regional diversity.
 These are known as MSC Special Members.
 The Membership Standing Committee reports to the Board.

 #### 10.3.1 Membership Standing Committee Coordinator